mcrosson/digital-art-composition-book/Readme.md

 ## Additional Details

 Please see the [__Using The Vault](Notes/__Using%20The%20Vault.md) file for additional detail how this vault can be used as a digital art composition book.
+Please note: some links on the `__Using The Vault` page will be broken when viewed from the website but *will* work properly when opened within Obsidian.

 There are also screenshots below showing the vault in use.